 Düsseldorf (DUS), Cologne/Bonn (CGN), Münster (FMO), Dortmund (DTM)

 The Christmas market in Munster is an incredibly beautiful experience.
-It really doe check all the boxes for me: lots of variety, great food, a beautiful setting, incredible history, and fabulous shopping.
+It really does check all the boxes for me: lots of variety, great food, a beautiful setting, incredible history, and fabulous shopping.
 As one of the less-touristy markets, I hope Munster has captured your imagination and that you will come and enjoy all that this magical place has to offer!

 Related Christmas Market Posts: